pkimpel/retro-220/software/tools/README.txt

     assembly listing transcriptions and reformat them into card decks for use by BAC-Assembler.html

+BALGOL-Dumpanalyzer.html
+    Script to read the text of a retro-220 memory dump taken while the BALGOL compiler is running and do a partial analysis of the compiler's tables.

 GEN-Assembler.html
     HTML/Javascript assembler for the assembly language dialect used with the BALGOL Generator utility.